-In this section, we review the basics of seismic wave propagation briefly.
+In this section, we review briefly the basics of seismic wave propagation.

-Seismologynote 1) does not cover research on earthquakes but also seismic wave propagations of the Earth generally.
+Seismology^{note 1)} does not cover research on earthquakes but also seismic wave propagations of the Earth generally.
 Roughly speaking, we can categorize research areas of seismology into two.
 The former is how geophysical phenomena excite seismic waves.
-From the observed seismic records, seismologists infer the physical processes such as earthquakes, volcanic activities, and land slidesnote 2).
+From the observed seismic records, seismologists infer the physical processes such as earthquakes, volcanic activities, and land slides^{note 2)}.
 The latter one is a seismic exploration of the Earth's interior.

 When we observe a natural phenomenon, we assume a model implicitly.
 For example, most seismologists had been interested in "earthquake" data.
 Of course, "earthquake" itself as faulting is an important topic, and the "earthquake" also illuminate Earth's interior.
-Seismologists, therefore, recognized seismic wave field excited by an "earthquake" as a signal, whereas they recognized seismic wave field excited by other phenomena -including ocean swell, human activities, and so on- as noise.
-In spite of the explicit or implicit model, we

-&lt;sup>note 1) The term of "seismology" originated from ancient Greek ( $\sigma \epsilon \iota \sigma \mu \delta \varsigma$ (seism $\delta$ s, "earthquake") and $\lambda \sigma \gamma \iota \alpha$ (-logia, "study of").
+Seismologists, therefore, recognized seismic wave field excited by an "earthquake" as a signal, note 1) The term of "seismology" originated from ancient Greek ($\sigma \epsilon \iota \sigma \mu \delta \varsigma$ (seism δ s, "earthquake") and $\lambda o \gamma \iota \alpha$ (-log ι a, "study of").

-&lt;sup>note 2) Of course, other approaches such as geology and geochemistry are also crucial for understanding earthquakes and volcanic activities.
+note 2) Of course, other approaches such as geology and geochemistry are also crucial for understanding earthquakes and volcanic activities.